mryigitsen/resume/README.md

 * Most of the basic customization will take place in the `/_config.yml` file.
 * Most of the content configuration will take place in the `/_layouts/resume.html` file.

+### Publishing to GitHub Pages for free

+[GitHub Pages](https://pages.github.com/) will host this for free with your GitHub account.
+To setup your GH Pages site with a custom domain, [follow the instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) on the GitHub Help site for that topic.

 ## License